-Family Things To Do on Maui
+Family Activities on Maui

 • Boat trips, particularly snorkeling tours and winter whale watching excursions, are great family adventures.
 Just remember to keep slathering on the sunscreen throughout the day, and take something to prevent seasickness if you or the kids are prone to motion sickness.

 • There are endless opportunities for family beach and ocean activities, from lolling on the beach or building sandcastles to more active endeavors like snorkeling, surfing, stand up paddling, and parasailing.
 Keep your eyes open for sea turtles, which occasionally come up onto the beach and can look very much like large, smooth rocks!
 They are protected by law, so don’t approach, touch or disturb them in any way.
 Just appreciate them from a distance.

 • Submarine rides are available in Lahaina.
 An easygoing adventure for families who want to view the underwater world without getting wet!
 Children must be at least 36 inches tall.